SharkBait80/S3-Drip-Feed/README.md

 ## Objective

 To proxy Amazon S3 buckets so that the response can be chunked; this is useful for clients that have low memory/CPU.
+This helps to get around S3 not supporting the [RFC6066 TLS extensions, specifically TLS frame length negotiation](https://tools.ietf.org/html/rfc6066#section-4).

 ## Pre-Requisites